 P1: Languages can be learned

 P2: Languages can be learned only if RI

 How would RI work in practice?
 A snake emerges.
 Adam – to be translated – says “gavagai!”.
 I say “snake!”
-Conclude: “gavagai” means “snake”.
+Therefore I know that: “gavagai” means “snake”.
 (Incidental worry: snake or snake parts or animal or moving thing or sudden appearance of something…)

 Triangulation is the fix to the ‘which link?’ problem.
 There are a large number of events between the snake and me and between the big bang and the snake.
 Which one are we talking about?

 p.
 209: “a causal chain that runs from the perceptual horizon to my utterance would intersect a causal chain that runs from the perceptual horizon to Adam’s utterance, and […] it would do so at the snake.”

 Why would this work?
 Because I am assuming that my reactions to events parallel Adam’s.
 (Principle of charity issues here…?)
 I have information about my reactions which is quite detailed.
 But empirically it seems that there is a lot of tricky to handle ambiguity here.
 (How often do we get the wrong end of the stick even between native speakers…?
 But to invert Wittgenstein, something can only be counted wrong if there is something that counts as it being right…)